Driver ‘unhurt after jumping from train moments before fatal crash’ in Bosnia

 Two freight trains have collided head-on in southern Bosnia, killing two people and seriously injuring one more.

-The crash occurred at the train station in the town of Jablanica, police said.

-Bosnian media said a fourth person, an engine driver, was unhurt after jumping from one of the trains moments before the collision.
+Bosnian media said a fourth person, an engine driver, was unhurt after jumping from one of the trains moments before the collision at Jablanica station.

 The trains, one packed with cargo and one empty, were travelling to and from the Adriatic Sea port of Ploce.